Welcome to today's edition of the Rush 24-7 podcast.

 We're one week away from Super Duper Tuesday.

-Just to expand a little bit, Senator McCain does attack the private sector and its relevance, the experience that one who has experience uh in the private sector might bring to Washington.
+Just to expand a little bit, Senator McCain does attack the private sector and its relevance, the experience that one who has experience in the private sector might bring to Washington.

 He ridicules it.

-Think that's what it takes to get whatever these CEOs want, they get?
+They get whatever these CEOs want, they get.

 It's impossible with all the government regulations these guys have to follow.

-Maybe these free enterprise, entrepreneurial, private sector guys would have a little bit more success if they didn't have to go through so many obstacles placed in their way by government, Senator McCain.
+Maybe these free enterprise, entrepreneurial private sector guys would have a little bit more success if they didn't have to go through so many obstacles placed in their way by government, Senator McCain.

-But if you believe that the private sector simply exists by people saying, do it and it gets done, You don't understand the number one problem that every business has.
+But if you believe that the private sector simply exists by people saying do it and it gets done, you don't understand the number one problem that every business has.

 The number one problem that every business has is people.